 Many stakeholders are interested in engaging with Traditional Owners and the best way to achieve this is through a respectful consultation process.

-The Cultural Hub can facilitate an engagement process for stakeholders to engage in meaningful dialogue with the GunaiKurnai about the use of traditional language, planned or existing projects, research or other initiatives that occur on Gunaikurnai Country.
+The Cultural Hub facilitates a process for stakeholders to engage in meaningful dialogue with the Gunaikurnai about initiatives that occur on Gunaikurnai Country and the release of their Indigenous Cultural Intellectual Property.

 The Victorian Constitution and the Charter of Human Rights and Responsibilities